Twitter whistleblower raises security concerns

 A former hacker, Peiter Zatko is a well-known figure in computer security circles.

-Nicknamed Mudge, he was a member of computer security think-tank L0pht (pronounced “loft”), and took part in congressional hearings on cyber-security in 1998.
+Nicknamed Mudge, he was a member of the computer security think-tank L0pht (pronounced “loft”) and took part in congressional hearings on cyber-security in 1998.

 He has also held senior positions with Google and the US government’s research and development agency, DARPA.